JohanWork/DNNFromTheFoundation/README.md

 # DNN from the foundation
-This is my github for the second part of fast Ai cours in deep learning from the foundation
+This is my github for the second part of fast Ai cours in deep learning from the foundation.

+What at repo!!!!
+SO NICE!
+OMG!